SudoPsych/Fractal-Dimensions/README.md

 6. Run statistical analysis to calculate fractal dimension of each state

+7. Store data in csv file, extract for next step
+(csv)

-7. Represent the data with MatPlotLib
+8. Represent the data with MatPlotLib (MatPlotLib.pyplot)
-(MatPlotLib)

-8. Build GUI to show off all the data and images (Tkinter)
+9. Build GUI to show off all the data and images (Tkinter)